 7. Joan of Arc

-As a young peasant girl, Joan of Arc believed that God had chosen her to lead France to victory over England.
+As a young peasant girl, Joan of Arc believed God had chosen her to lead France to victory over England.
 With no military training or background, she convinced the crown prince to allow her to lead a French army to take the city of Orleans, and was victorious over the English.
 She was eventually captured, and tried for heresy and witchcraft at the age of 19.

 8. Fanny Crosby